 What are actually E numbers?

 They are chemicals added to the food to make it look better, make it last longer and etc.

 A lot of people think that E numbers can be really bad for you and that are something we should avoid.
 However, the truth is that some of them are quite natural.
 I discovered some of them such as E322 for example, or lecithin.
-It is actually present in every living organism and large amounts of it can be found in a yolk of egg.
+It is actually present in every living organism and large amounts of it can be found in yolk of an egg.
 It is also produced from soya beans.
-Another E number (E407) comes from seaweed and I am sure there is many more natural E numbers keeping our food looking good, which is a good thing..
+Another E number (E407) comes from seaweed and I am sure there are many more natural E numbers keeping our food looking good, which is a good thing..
 However, there are also lots of artificial additives, which are not necessarily harmless and should not be consumed in large quantities.